 THE POWER STAGESingle-ended amps produce a tone that is extremely popular with harp players, so much so, that many choose to mic their lower powered single-ended amps through a PA when performing, rather than use an amp with a push-pull configured final that produces more power.
 The typical single-ended amp produces around 5 watts, and to be significantly louder one needs at least 15 watts.
 In order to achieve this, I used three 6V6 tubes in parallel.
 One of the primary differences in this amp compared to the 6L6SE is that an adjustable fixed bias is used instead of a cathode bias.
 Reason being is that I wanted to offer something different in this design, and I wanted to be able to fine tune the plate current draw easily.
 The bias voltage is set low to allow for early breakup, and the screen voltage is filtered for added noise reduction.
 The plate impedance of a 6V6 at 315V and 35mA (producing 5.5W) is 8000 ohms, as noted on the RCA 6V6GT data sheet.
 Our operating parameters are 345V at 30mA (producing 5W) is close to that of the data sheet.
 When we place three in parallel, the plate resistance drops to 2700 ohms; keep this in mind when selecting your output transformer.

 THE OT AND THE SPEAKERThe output transformers are chosen based on the output power, current draw, load, and tonal quality.
 We use the same OT as in the 6L6SE; push it a little harder and it sounds great.
 The OT is rated at 15 watts at 80mA; we push 15 watts at 90mA through it, and it sounds great.
 The Weber WSE15 has a 5000 ohm primary; to get it down to the desired 2500 ohms, we use the 16 ohm secondary and connect it to an 8 ohm speaker.
 This effectively reduces the primary load to 2500 ohms.
 An overdriven output transformer can induce a great amount of distortion into the signal, higher order harmonics that sound harsh.
 But when overdriven moderately, you can get a great compressed tone.
 There are some who like a smaller transformer; indeed many of the vintage amps had the smallest OT that the builder could get away with.
 The larger transformer improves the bass response and is favored by many today, but if the OT is too large, the amp will sound sterile.
 Because the circuitry in this amp has such great low end performance, I did not need to go with an oversized OT but was able to chose one that is the correct size according to the current draw and output power of the amp.
-The recommended speaker was chosen based on vintage qualities: early breakup, crunchy/compressed tone, and response.
-The Weber signature series speaker, smooth cone with an "H" dustcap, is my choice; it is economical and has great tone.
+The recommended speaker was chosen based on vintage qualities: early breakup, crunchy/compressed tone, response and volume.
+The Lone Wolf Blues Co Harp Train 1015-8 Speaker meets these characteristics.